Raleigh AC Replacement

 Overall reliability.
 If a unit typically works well, keeping the home comfortable, the bills are not outrageous, and it rarely requires servicing outside the recommended 1-2 annual checkups, then a one-time repair may be worth the investment.
 Conversely, a unit that requires regular repairs and is becoming a money drain should probably be replaced.

-If you think that your home could use a new air conditioner, please contact the Raleigh AC installation experts at Blanton’s Air, Plumbing & Electric for further assistance.
+If you think that your home could use a new air conditioner, please contact the Raleigh AC replacement experts at Blanton’s Air, Plumbing & Electric for further assistance.
 We’re always happy to help you keep cool and save money.

 What a breath of fresh air Blanton's is!- Cindy S.